 - Various hotels, a B&B, laundromat and Raymond R. “Andy” Guest Jr. State Park offer additional lodging and service.

-- Hikers are invited to participate in the Valley Fourth parade each year.
+- Hikers are invited to participate in the Fireball Dash and Splash on the Shenandoah River.

 Waynesboro / Augusta County